Torlonia Collection: History

-Referred to as a "collection of collections" by the archaeologist Salvatore Settis, much of the Torlonia Collection consists of older collections acquired either whole or in part by Prince Giovanni (1754-1829) and his son Prince Alessandro (1800-1886).
+Referred to as a "collection of collections" by the archaeologist Salvatore Settis, much of the Torlonia Collection consists of older collections acquired either whole or in part by Prince Giovanni (1754–1829) and his son Prince Alessandro (1800–1886).
 Acquisitions of individual works and groups of classical art were also made on the art market, and the family conducted extensive excavations on its own properties in and around Rome to unearth further antiquities for the collection.

 Acquisitions

-In 1800, Prince Giovanni acquired the contents of the studio of the 18th century sculptor-restorer Bartolomeo Cavaceppi, who had died the previous year.
+In 1800, Prince Giovanni acquired the contents of the studio of the 18th-century sculptor-restorer Bartolomeo Cavaceppi, who had died the previous year.
 The ancient part of the collection consisted of a thousand pieces of sculpture, busts, reliefs, decorative and architectural fragments.
 There was also an array of modern sculptures executed by Cavaceppi, modern copies of antique sculpture, paintings, plaster casts, clay models and maquettes.

-In 1816, 269 statues from the collection assembled by the 17th century art collector and aristocrat Vincenzo Giustiniani (1564-1637), were transferred to Giovannia Torlonia as collateral on a loan.
-After 1825, following Prince Vincenzo Giustiniani's failure to uphold the terms of his agreement, the Torlonias entered into a long legal dispute which concluded with the sculptures coming into Torlonia possession between 1856-1859.
+In 1816, 269 statues from the collection assembled by the 17th-century art collector and aristocrat Vincenzo Giustiniani (1564–1637), were transferred to Giovannia Torlonia as collateral on a loan.
+After 1825, following Prince Vincenzo Giustiniani's failure to uphold the terms of his agreement, the Torlonias entered into a long legal dispute which concluded with the sculptures coming into Torlonia possession between 1856 and 1859.
 Some of the highlights which came from the Giustiniani Collection were a series of imperial busts and portraits, the Giustiniani Hestia, and the "Euthydemus of Bactria".

 In 1866, the Villa Albani and its collections were also purchased.
 This collection had been assembled by Cardinal Alessandro Albani, under the curatorship of the classical art scholar and archaeologist Johann Joachim Winckelmann.
 One of the outstanding pieces belonging to the Villa Albani collection is the Torlonia Vase, a marble krater resting on carved lions' feet with a relief around its sides depicting a Bacchic symposium.
 It is believed to have adorned the Horti Agrippinae, the gardens of Agrippina the Elder between the Janiculum Hill and the Vatican plain.
 Before passing into the possession of Cardinal Albani and thence to Alessandro Torlonia, the vase belonged to the sixteenth-century Cesi Collection.
 The Albani collection also included a relief with Antinous taken from Hadrian's Villa, and a Roman bronze statuette of the Apollo Sauroctonos, after an original by the Greek sculptor Praxiteles.